Faruqui/faruqui.github.io/_pages/experience.md

   * Conducted tutorial sessions for students needing extra help outside of class hours by holding weekly office hour.
   * Graded assignments, home works and project of undergraduate students.
   * Assisted faculty with recordkeeping, tracking attendance and calculating grades.

----

-## Research Experience

----

-I am currently working on a facial expression recognition and classification project.